public interface SaslServer

 encapsulates the state of a SASL server's authentication exchange.

-Here's an example of how an LDAP server might use a SaslServer
+Here's an example of how an LDAP server might use a SaslServer.

-It first gets an instance of a SaslServer
+It first gets an instance of a SaslServer for the SASL mechanism

 requested by the client: